 Several studies showed that the efficiency of heat extraction mostly depends on the heat transfer process between the BHEs and the ground.
 In a purely diffusive medium, it mainly depends over the long term on the thermal conductivity and diffusivity of the ground (i.e. Stylianou et al., 2017; Chen et al., 2019; Choi and Ooka, 2015).
 The presence of groundwater was suggested to improve the long-term performance of BHE both by increasing the heat exchange rate during production (Zanchini et al., 2010; Stylianou et al., 2017; Wang et al., 2013) and by favouring heat recovery during periods of no production (Hein et al., 2016; Erol et al., 2015).
 In medium with groundwater circulation, analysis however showed that soil heat capacity and thermal conductivity only have minor impact on the sustainability of a GSHP system and that dispersion tends to increase the area of impact of heat extraction.
 However, there is still a lack of investigation regarding the extent of the heat accessed by shallow vertical BHE over the long term.
 The favourable contribution of advective recharge to the BHE performances makes BHEs another site-specific geothermal resource that is out of the scope of this study.
 Here, we investigate a case with no advection by focusing solely on diffusive heat transfers.

 Most of the previous research papers tend to focus on production temperatures, treating the sustainability issue from an engineering point of view but not seeing the ground as a finite resource.
 Only a few studies considered the footprint area of the heat extracted as a limitation of the long-term efficiency of BHE.
 [Develop on boundary conditions / model accuracies] Being able to discriminate between the energy sources through a detailed understanding of the heat fluxes induced during heat extraction (both axial and radial) is therefore essential to get a better insight on the sustainability of heat extraction (i.e. Rivera et al., 2015).
 The objective of this paper is therefore to investigate the capacity of the ground to provide the required heat load to an individual vertical BHE as well as the footprint area of heat extraction considering a purely diffusive medium.
 We focus our study on the sub-surface of the Midlothian Coalfield in Scotland.
 Much of the population density in Scotland is situated in the Midland Valley and over coal measured that have been mined until the 1990’.
 Today, all the underground mines are closed, in rural areas that are likely to suffer from energy poverty.
 In addition to the need to decarbonize heat sources, the interest in using small-scale ground-source heat pump has been growing in the past years.
-In opposition to large-scale system, this technology would prevent from a few disadvantages, including the need for central heat pump, heat losses in pipe networks, maintenance of heat interface units and high operating costs (Matthew Black, Online Conference).
+Unlike a large-scale system, small-scale ground-source heat pump technology would avoid a number of disadvantages, including the need for central heat pump system, heat losses in community distribution pipe networks, maintenance of heat interface units and high operating costs (Matthew Black, Online Conference).
 By looking at the impact of heat extraction from a geological resource perspective rather than a BHE performance perspective, we clarify the concept of “steady state” production temperature and show that geological conditions in the UK cannot sustainably provide heat to shallow stand-alone vertical BHE.
 Assessing the footprint area is an important issue in a context where the number of geothermal heat schemes is expected to increase drastically in the next decades, coming along with a need to delineate/license heat resources.